-Transwell membrane inserts with 8 μm pores, the smallest pore size we found to be permissible for cell invasion in U373-MG cells, were coated overnight with 2 mg/mL high molecular weight HA from Streptococcus equi, 3.7 or 9.3 μg/mL human plasma fibronectin, or a combination of both HA and fibronectin.
+Transwell membrane inserts with 8-μm pores, the smallest pore size we found to be permissible for cell invasion in U373-MG cells, were coated overnight with 2 mg/mL high-molecular-weight HA from Streptococcus equi (Sigma), 2 mg/mL low-molecular-weight HA (66-90 kDa; Lifecore Biomedical), 3.7 or 9.3 μg/mL human plasma fibronectin (Millipore), or a combination of both HA and fibronectin.
 Membranes not adsorbed with fibronectin were blocked with BSA (Sigma).
 Membranes were then thoroughly rinsed with PBS, and cells were seeded at a density of 28,000 cells/cm2 in cell medium supplemented with 1% calf serum.
 In some cases, soluble HA was added to the cell medium in both the upper and lower chambers at a concentration of 0.125 or 0.625 mg/mL.
 Phase contrast microscopy was used to visualize cells on either side of clear membranes.
-To visualize only cells on the underside of the membrane, which had therefore invaded through pores, GFP-expressing cells were fixed 4 h after seeding, and cells remaining on tops of membranes were removed by scraping with a pipette tip.
+To visualize only cells on the underside of the membrane, which had therefore invaded through pores, GFP-expressing cells were seeded on Fluoroblok membranes and imaged with fluorescence microscopy.
+Cells were fixed 4 hours after seeding, and cells remaining on tops of membranes were removed by scraping with a pipette tip.
 To quantify cells that had invaded through the membrane, fluorescence images of DAPI-stained cells were thresholded, and the total number of nuclei in each membrane was counted with particle analysis software (ImageJ).
-To confirm specificity of CD44 with adsorbed HA, control cells were pre-incubated with CD44-neutralizing antibody and seeded on HA-coated transwells.
-To confirm specificity of RGD-ligating integrins with adsorbed fibronectin, cells were pre-incubated with soluble RGD peptide and seeded on fibronectin-coated transwells.
+To confirm specificity of CD44 with adsorbed HA, control cells were preincubated with CD44-neutralizing antibody and seeded on HA-coated transwells.
+To confirm specificity of RGDligating integrins with adsorbed fibronectin, cells were preincubated with soluble RGD peptide and seeded on fibronectin-coated transwells.